AtilaKzlts/Wholesaler-Analysis/README.md

 + H₁ (Alternative Hypothesis): There is a statistically significant difference between the medians of weekday and weekend sales.
 In other words, sales vary on different days of the week.

 Hypothesis Test Result:
-p-value (0.0000) < 0.05, thus the null hypothesis (H0) is rejected.
-There is a statistically significant difference between weekday and weekend sales.
+There is a statistically **significant difference** between weekday and weekend sales.

 ![image](https://github.com/AtilaKzlts/Wholesaler-Analysis/blob/main/assets/6.png)